 Mapping The World’s Oceans At Last

-Estimates are that between 3% and 5% of the World’s Oceans have been mapped
+Estimates are that only between 3% and 5% of the World’s Oceans have been mapped

 Why does this matter?

-In order to understand the most important engine for weather, and the food supply of billions, we need to fully comprehend our oceans.
-We understand the surface of the oceans, and their currents fairly well, but nearly nothing about the seabeds in detail.
+In order to understand the most important engine for weather and the food supply of billions, we need to fully comprehend our oceans.
+We understand the surface of the oceans, and their currents fairly well, but nearly nothing about the seafloor in detail.
 The seabed is where life thrives in the oceans and where the mineral resources are that future generations may depend upon.

 Already today, a significant part of the world’s energy supply comes from the sea floor.
 Yet we tear into the ocean floor with little understanding of the real topography in detail.
 Charting these watery depths could not only transform oceanography, it will also allow us to be better shepherds of the oceans riches to preserve them for generations to come – from biodiversity management to mineral riches.

 This is the purpose of the Codiscovery Foundation, to accomplish nothing short of mapping the world’s seabeds – 100% within a single generation!
 We propose to do this with one of the largest robotic mobilizations in history, enabling the mass-discovery and collection of high-resolution data of the topography and sub-bottom profiling ever compiled.
 We intend to not only collect this data but to make it available to all as a gift to Mankind!